Check out my first novel, midnight's simulacra!

 From dankwiki

-Engineering filaments like PA (nylon), PPS, PC, PEEK, and PPA tend to be fairly hygroscopic, meaning that they collect and retain moisture.
-It is said that PA filament can retain 10%+ of its weight in water.
+Materials like PA (nylon), PVA, and TPU tend to be fairly hygroscopic, meaning that they collect and retain moisture.
+It is said that PVA filament can retain more than 10% of its weight in water.
 Wet filament can ruin a print two ways: hydrolysis reactions break up polymers, rendering filament brittle and negatively affecting its mechanical properties, and moisture can flash into steam in the hotend.
 Water is many times less dense in its gaseous form, and in the small volume of a hotend, it'll exert tremendous pressure, affecting material flow.
-Moisture furthermore promotes generation of particulate matter during printing, undesirable for breathing even when it's not explicitly toxic or carcinogenic.
+Moisture furthermore promotes generation of particulate matter during printing, undesirable for breathing even when it's not explicitly carcinogenic or otherwise toxic.

 Requirements

-• The device ought provide even heating to the spool, at a constant temperature.
+• The device must provide even heating up to 150℃ to the spool, at a constant temperature.

 • Moisture ought be removed from the device.

-• The device ought be controlled, and report status/measurements, using HTTP and/or MQTT.
+• The device must be controlled, and report status/measurements, using HTTP and/or MQTT.

-• The device ought be powered by AC mains.
+• The device must be powered by AC mains.

-• The device ought measure internal humidity and temperature.
+• The device must measure internal humidity and temperature.

 • The device ought measure weight of the spool, ideally with accuracy within 1% (10g at 1kg).